 - Could the tax be avoided without significantly impacting employee coverage

-- How will the tax calculated and paid
+- How will the tax be calculated and paid

 - Could the delay in implementation indicate a possible repeal